edenspiekermann/craft3-heroku-starterkit/README.md

 #### Workflow
 * Start the webserver and watch JS and SCSS files with `yarn watch`
-* `postinstall` is mainly for Heroku, after the installing the dependencies
+* The `postinstall` task is mainly for Heroku, after the installing the dependencies
 * Lint all JS files with `yarn run lint:js`
 * Lint all SCSS files with `yarn run lint:styles`
 * If you want to fix some easy js linting errors, go with `yarn run lint:js:fix`.
 This will fix for example double quote to single.